MarkWieczorek/mapmanager/_posts/2015-07-30-getting-started.md

 ###Map Manager Options

-Global options are primarily set in the [Stack DB Option Panel][9].
+Global options are set in the [Option Panel][9].
 There is one set of options that will be saved and reloaded the next time you run Map Manager.
 You can also save options to your own user file.
-See [Stack DB Options][9] for mor information.
+See [Options][9] for more information.

 [1]: https://www.wavemetrics.com/index.html